 - Current Rate - The rate the employee is paid currently for this payroll item.
 For salary payroll items, the rate is always annualized.

-- % Change - The percentage difference between previous rate and current rate for this payroll item.
+- % Change - The percentage difference between the previous rate and the current rate for this payroll item.

 - Amount Paid - The actual amount paid to the employee against this payroll item for this period.